-3.1 Applying
+2.1 Applying

-North Somerset and Bath & North East Somerset residents seeking school places should apply on the appropriate North Somerset or Bath & North East Somerset application form.
-Residents outside North Somerset or Bath & North East Somerset seeking places at North Somerset or Bath & North East Somerset schools, should apply for places on their home Local Authority's application form.
+North Somerset residents seeking school places should apply on a North Somerset application form.
+Residents outside North Somerset seeking places at North Somerset schools should apply for places on their home Local Authorities' application form.

 For North Somerset children the application form is available for submission using the online system on the North Somerset Council website or in a paper form.
 Applicants are strongly advised to read the parent guide for this intake which is available on North Somerset Council's web site.
 See contact details section for details.